candreop/T2K_ECAL_LI/README.md

 			|-------> unsigned short int PulserMask [MAX_NSETTINGS]
 </pre>

-where:
-- MAX_NSETTINGS above should match the `kMaxNumOfFlashSeqSet' defined in ECalLiDefs.h
-    - Note that MAX_NSETTINGS also controls the TCP/IP mesg size sent to each LI card:
-      TCP/IP mesg size in bytes = (MAX_NSETTINGS+4)*2.
-      If you modify MAX_NSETTINGS then the LI card firmware needs to be updated too so that the mesg sizes are in sync.
-    - Definition and use of the flash sequence variables:
+The definition and use of the flash sequence variables is given below:

-        - NFlashesPerSetting:
+- **NFlashesPerSetting**:
   Number of triggers to flash for each setting.
 Same for all settings & cards.
-        - NTrigAppended:
+- **NTrigAppended**:
   Number of triggers to append to the end of each setting to allow time for control card to reconfigure.
   These triggers are not entered in the LI histograms.
   The total number of triggers at each setting is therefore NFlashesPerSetting+NTrigAppended.
   Same for all settings & cards.
-        - NSettings:
+- **NSettings**:
   Number of settings in the list to follow ( <= MAX_NSETTINGS)
-        - Amplitute:
+- **Amplitute**:
   LED intensity.
   Is a single-byte unsigned int which defines the light-level on a scale of 0-255
-       - Pattern:
+- **Pattern**:
   LED group flashed.
   Is a bit-coded single-byte field.
   Pattern is to be interpreted by the LI card.
   Example 1
   For the down-stream ECAL:
   B0: North, B1: East, B2: South, B3: West, B4-7: unused
   BO is the LSF bit.
 Any combination of bits can be set.
+- **PulserMark**
-    - The PulserMask is a bit-mask which can be used to define which cards sees which settings.
+  A bit-mask which can be used to define which cards sees which settings.
   For example, to send setting k to cards 0, 1 and 5 only set:
   PulserMask[k] = (1<<0) + (1<<1) +  (1<<5) = 1 + 2 + 32 = 35.

+Note that **MAX_NSETTINGS** above should match *kMaxNumOfFlashSeqSet* defined in ECalLiDefs.h

+The value of **MAX_NSETTINGS** also controls the TCP/IP mesg size sent to each LI card:
+TCP/IP mesg size in bytes = (MAX_NSETTINGS+4)*2.
+If you modify **MAX_NSETTINGS** then the LI card firmware needs to be updated too so that the mesg sizes are in sync.

 The client periodically updates the ODB with the ECAL LI state.